ieee8023/covid-chestxray-dataset/README.md

 ## Contribute

-First clear all ethics and consent for the images to make the data public.
-Then submit a pull request.
-Or contact us to discuss ways to send us data.
+First clear all ethics and consent requirements at your institution in order to make the data public.
+Then submit a pull request or contact us to discuss ways to send the data.

+Alternatively, create a GitHub issue with a link to a publication that we are missing and we will add it to the dataset.

 For chest X-ray dcm, jpg, or png are preferred.
 For CT nifti (in gzip format) is preferred but also dcms.
 Please contact with any questions.